 Papua New Guinea (PNG) vanilla is becoming more popular in the world market as the price is quite affordable.
 What makes it unique is cross-planting, with both Vanilla planifolia and Vanilla tahitensis growing next to one another.
 Cross-pollination by insects occurs and the flavor changes as a result.
 PNG vanilla is cured and dried exclusively in the sun rather than using the Mexican or Reunion methods of curing and drying the beans.
 The beans tend to be sweeter as a result.

 Other Vanilla Producing regions include Uganda, Kenya, India, some Pacific islands such as Fiji, Central America and Hawaii.
-All of the planifolia species of vanilla will taste fairly similar.
+All of the planifolia species of vanilla will taste very similar.

 Rain’s Choice Bourbon vanilla comes from Madagascar.
 Our extract contains premium vanilla bean extractives, distilled water and sugar cane alcohol.

 Nearly all vanilla beans are grown without synthetic fertilizers or pesticides.
 First, vanilla thrives with only a light compost of forest materials.
 Secondly, if it is properly raised, it has few natural predators.
 Finally, most farmers cannot afford chemical treatments for their plants as they have very small plantations.
 At the same time they cannot afford organic or fair trade certification.
-Our non-certified-organic vanilla is purchased ethically.
+Our naturally grown vanilla is purchased ethically.

 Purchasing vanilla products from The Vanilla Company helps us to continue our work with farmers in the tropics.
 Thank you for your support.